Colourful Theme Naming

 - There is a famous series of picture books from Sweden about three unmarried sisters sharing a house.
 While not their real names, they are always called after the colours they wear: Aunt Green, Aunt Brown and Aunt Lavender.
 Their neighbour is similarly known as Uncle Blue.

 - In the Casson family series, all four children are named after colours, their parents being artists.
-The eldest is Cadmium Gold, and the colour yellow sums up her personality pretty good, she is bright, cheerful and everyone likes her.
+The eldest is Cadmium Gold, and the colour yellow sums up her personality pretty well, she is bright, cheerful and everyone likes her.
 Her younger brother Indigo (dark blue) is quieter, thoughtful and sensitive.
 He also likes to watch the starry sky at night.
 Saffron on the other hand is a proud, independent girl who feels lonely and isolated since she found out that she was adopted when her mother, her stepmother's twin sister, died.
 Saffron is outspoken, direct and can be quite harsh at times.
 It is said that she resembles Cadmium, meaning she is very pretty.
-As Saffron is red this fits her perfectly.
 The youngest is Permanent Rose, an adorable, very stubborn girl and the artist of the family.
 She nearly died when she was born, so her mother named her Permanent Rose, as a promise that she would stay.

 - From the Aubrey-Maturin series: Aubrey and his friend and fellow post-captain Heneage Dundas discuss the captain of HMS Iris, who not only wants to dress his bargemen in the colors of the rainbow (due to the connotation of his ships name), but specifically seeks out sailors named for said colors: e.g., with surnames like "Scarlett," "White," or "Green."
 He offered Dundas a brass "chaser" cannon in exchange for one of his sailors whose name was Blew.
 (Dundas declined, sharing with Aubrey a dislike for "costumed" bargemen.)